sirkotsky/falmouth/content/blog/2022-02-10 Week 3 - Persona.md

 ![Feature analysis](./img/02/03-analysis-features.jpeg)

-==Takeaways==
+---
+## Learnings
+- Instead of attempting to wear a single (and rather narrow) persona's shoes, I should empathise with the audience and ==respect diversity and creativity==;
-- Research is a long and non-linear process: being comfortable with having to pivot is the key to achieving great results;
+- Research is a long and non-linear process: being comfortable having to pivot is the key to achieving great results;
 - Short interview sessions with 5 people yield fantastic insights;
 - When creating persona, humanise it, while basing it off of real insights — make it believable, alive, human;
-- Focus on what can be borrowed from the competitors, but do not forget to identify new opportunities.
+- Focus on what can be borrowed from the competitors, but also explore new opportunities.

+---
+## Plans for the future
+- Begin ==sketching== out the ideas and wireframing the core user journey (paper prototype);
+- Explore opportunities for ==gamification== and user engagement to help create long–term relationships between the product and the customers;
 ---

 #### References